 You can follow along as the locally-led RPN Community Networks listed below move forward, building the futures they envision for the places they call home.
 View the full list of Community Liaison Staff to learn more.

-In April 2022, Rural Development launched the Rural Partners Network (RPN) to give rural communities equitable access to federal funds and opportunities.
+In April 2022, Rural Development launched the Rural Partners Network (RPN) to give rural communities access to federal funds and opportunities.

-Three Reasons Rural Leaders are Following the Rural Partners Network
+FEATUREDThree Reasons Rural Leaders are Following the Rural Partners Network

 Rural stakeholders define the footprint of their community network, which can be a single county – or can include multiple counties and towns in a geographically-distinct rural region.